jevee/Coursera_Capstone/README.md

 # Coursera_Capstone
-IBM data science course capsone\
+This repository was created for the purpose of the IBM data science course capstone\
-Lets see how this works